-One of the brightest points of technology is that it helps us save time and money.
+One of the brightest points of technology is that it enterprise marketing automation help us save time and money.
 This can be seen in the overall figures we saw from users already using automated marketing stated above.
 However, for larger businesses that seek to create a more holistic marketing strategy, there are more in-depth advantages.

 One of the core elements commonly found in automated marketing systems is the ability to make effective use of data.
 To illustrate this point, let’s take the example of HostScore, which helps businesses gauge the performance of web hosting service providers.

 By tracking data from dozens of websites around the world, HostScore measures not just current values of specific data but also maintains a history of reliability.
 This use of data results in more useful information.